danioropeza/github-pr-templates/README.md

 &emsp; 6.16) verify that the changes I’m adding don’t have other foreign changes, and only do one thing.
 It should only do what the ticket says, if you want to add something, it is much better to create another ticket for that.

 &emsp; 6.17) many times we send pull requests without verifying that we can refactor the code even more.
-Have I really reviewed the changes I’m adding?
+Have I really reviewed the changes I’m sending?

-7 ) Reminder to specify what was not marked and if I can clearly explain the reasons why it was not marked.
+7 ) If few of the items are not checked the PR is still valid.
+However, ensure to explain the reasons why few of the items do not apply or comply.

 This article is also in Medium [Educate developers through GitHub Pull Requests Templates](https://medium.com/@danioropezasoria/educate-developers-through-github-pull-requests-templates-41b7c64287f7).